bitcraze/bitcraze-website/src/buy/buyers-guide.md

 The Multi-ranger deck measures the distance to objects forward/back/left/right and up.
 It can be used for obstacle avoidance, mapping a room or games where the Crazyflie 2.X "bounces" between the walls of a room.
-Combine with a Flow deck to measure the distance to the floor as well and support autonomous flight.
+Combine with a {% poplink flow-deck %} to measure the distance to the floor as well and support autonomous flight.
 {% endrow_text %}
 {% row_links %}